In this guide we’ll look at the best drill bits for metal.

 Drill bit wobble, or “walking” as it’s known, is when the hard tip of your drill bit won’t stay on your mark and scratches the face of the metal you’re drilling into.
 To avoid this, you need a centre-punch.
 Made from hardened steel, you use it to make a little dent that the drill bit tip sits in, to keep everything in line.

-We always recommend wearing full safety gear when operating any power tool.
+I always recommend wearing full safety gear when operating any power tool.
 Protective eyewear is essential, as is hearing protection.
 If you’ve done any metal drilling at all, you’ll know how loud it can get.
 You should avoid wearing gloves when using any rotational power tools though.

 Drilling through metal is a science of its own- different materials and thicknesses of materials require different drill bits and drilling techniques.
-We recommend looking up a drilling speed table before you attempt to tackle a new job.
+I recommend looking up a drilling speed table before you attempt to tackle a new job.
 As a rule of thumb, you should maintain a firm pressure on the drill and start slowly, using cutting fluid.